bghira/SimpleTuner/OPTIONS.md

   --model_card_note MODEL_CARD_NOTE
                         Add a string to the top of your model card to provide users with some additional context.
+  --model_card_safe_for_work
+                        Hugging Face Hub requires a warning to be added to models that may generate NSFW content.
+This is done by default in SimpleTuner for safety purposes, but can be disabled with this option.
+Additionally, removing the not-for-all-audiences tag from the README.md in the repo will also disable this warning on previously- uploaded models.
   --logging_dir LOGGING_DIR
                         [TensorBoard](https://www.tensorflow.org/tensorboard)
                         log directory.
 Will default to